John F. Crowley Chairman and Chief Executive Officer

 Dr. Do holds a Ph.D. in medical biochemistry and genetics from Texas A&M University (mentored by Professor Arthur E. Johnson) and was a post-doctoral fellow in Hematology/Oncology at Emory University (Dr. John S. Lollar).
 Dr. Do utilizes his focused training in protein synthesis, folding & trafficking to develop better targeted therapeutic treatments for genetic diseases.

-Dipal Doshi joined Amicus Therapeutics in July 2014 as Senior Vice President, Strategy and Business Development.
+Dipal Doshi joined Amicus Therapeutics in July 2014 and currently serves as Chief Business Officer.
 He brings over 15 years of experience in the biotechnology and pharmaceutical industry.
 Prior to Amicus Mr. Doshi served as Senior Vice President at Auven Therapeutics, a healthcare private equity and pharmaceutical development company where he led or participated in the financing of several biotech and pharmaceutical platform companies.
 Mr. Doshi held significant operating roles in Auven Therapeutics' portfolio companies, including ADC Therapeutics and Spirogen (acquired by AstraZeneca).
 Previously, Mr. Doshi was the Head of Corporate Development for Catalent Pharma Solutions, a Blackstone Group company.
 He also worked in the Investment Banking Division of Merrill Lynch; held sales and marketing positions at Eli Lilly; and served as a business consultant for Oliver Wyman and Sapient Corporation.
 Mr. Doshi received a B.A. from Rutgers University and an M.B.A. from The Wharton School of the University of Pennsylvania.

 Ms. Gershkowitz is active in several organizations within the rare disease community as well as the broader biotech arena.
 She is a Co-founder and Chair of the Patient Advocacy Committee of BioNJ, and Vice President of Education of the Board of Directors of the NTSAD Association.
 She is currently a member of the Steering Committee of the Healthcare Institute of New Jersey; the Patient Advocacy and Access and Reimbursement Committees of the Corporate Alliance of the Global Genes RARE Project; and the Policy Working Group of the National Organization for Rare Disorders Corporate Council.
 Ms. Gershkowitz earned a degree in journalism from the the Newhouse School of Public Communications at Syracuse University and studied business administration at the Radcliffe Graduate Seminars Program.